CEN4010-Fall2023-Prin-Soft-Eng/SteamSync/README.md

 Front-end Developer

 #### Issues Assigned:
-Create Frontend for Login Screen page
+Create Frontend for Login Screen page.
 Implement Backend functionality on Sign in/up Button Clicked

 #### Changes Made:
 - Designed and developed the user interface for the main landing page.